 Do you require a reptile survey?

-From our offices, we are well placed to help you through the planning process in a cost efficient and timely manner.
+We are well placed to help you through the planning process in a cost efficient and timely manner.
 Our ecologists have extensive experience in surveying and designing mitigation for reptiles and can advise you on survey methodology, legal protection, mitigation options and the timing of development works.
 We’re able to provide our services across Pembrokeshire, including areas such as Haverfordwest, Milford Haven, Pembroke, Pembroke Dock and Tenby.
 In addition to Pembrokeshire, we can also cover the neighbouring counties of Carmarthenshire and Ceredigion.

 For more information about Reptile surveys any of our other ecological services, please contact Acer Ecology on 02920 650 331, or email firstname.lastname@example.org.